GoogleCloudPlatform/pubsub/README.md

 ### CloudPubSubConnector Configs

-On Cloud Pub/Sub topics, and subscriptions are represented by their fully qualified path name.
+Cloud Pub/Sub topics, and subscriptions are represented by their fully qualified path name.
 For example a topic "foo" that lives under the project "bar" will have a topic name of "projects/bar/topics/foo".
 When specifying configs for the connector, do not include the fully